HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 * Collect standardized data based on eligibility criteria from NAMCS and NHCS in the hospital and ambulatory care settings.
 * Define under what circumstances a Data Source system must create and transmit a report to the NCHS data store.
 * Identify the data elements to be retrieved from the Data Source to produce the report.
-* Collect partial provider-level and all available patient-level data for NAMCS.
+* Collect partial provider/facility-level and all available patient-level data for NAMCS.
 * Collect partial hospital/facility-level and all available patient-level data for NHCS.

 **Out-of-Scope**

 * Assessment of the data quality of the content extracted from the Data Source.
 * Data captured outside the Data Source and communicated directly to registries.
 * Changes to existing provider workflow or existing data entry.
 * Policies of the clinical care setting to collect consent for data sharing.
 (Provider participation in the National Health Care Surveys is by invitation by NCHS based on being selected as part of the nationally representative samples of providers.
 Consent for participation in each National Health Care Survey is obtained during the manual recruitment process.)
 * Adult day services centers, residential care communities, nursing homes, home health agencies, and hospice.
-* The National Hospital Ambulatory Medical Care Survey (NHAMCS) is designed to collect data on the utilization and provision of ambulatory care services in hospital emergency and outpatient departments and ambulatory surgery locations.
-While this IG could be used for NHAMCS data collection, at the present time NCHS is not intending to do so.

 #### **User Story #1: Ambulatory Setting**

-**Background:** The National Ambulatory Medical Care Survey (NAMCS) is based on a sample of patient visits to non-federally employed office-based physicians (primary care or specialist) who are primarily engaged in direct patient care.
-Starting in 2006, a separate sample of visits to community health centers (CHC) was added; in 2021, the former CHC sample of NAMCS was redesigned and launched as the health center (HC) component.
+**Background:** The National Ambulatory Medical Care Survey (NAMCS) is based on a sample of patient visits to non-federally employed office-based providers who are primarily engaged in direct patient care.
+NAMCS was redesigned and launched as the Health Center (HC) Component in 2021, the Provider Survey Component in 2023, and is planning to launch the Provider Electronic Component.
+The Health Center Component samples from health centers while the two provider components sample from physicians and advanced practice providers.
 NAMCS collects an encounter-based set of demographic and clinical data generally available in a medical record for any type of visit.

 **Workflow:** Upon completion of an encounter, the physician or licensed clinician, using the EHR, completes and closes the clinical encounter ("sign off").
-This "sign off" triggers the eCR Now FHIR App or vendor developed solution to evaluate the completed encounter.
+This "sign off" triggers the eCR Now FHIR App (Health Care Surveys) or vendor developed solution to evaluate the completed encounter.
 The completed encounter evaluation includes validating that the provider associated with the encounter is a "sampled" NAMCS provider and the encounter occurred within a specified timeframe.
-If the encounter meets the criteria, and after a lag period to allow for lab results to post when applicable, the application or vendor developed solution queries the Data Source for a set of FHIR resources representing patient-level and select provider-level data of the encounter.
+If the encounter meets the criteria, and after a lag period to allow for lab results to post when applicable, the application or vendor developed solution queries the Data Source (e.g. EHR) for a set of FHIR resources representing patient-level and select provider-level data of the encounter.
 The obtained resources are validated (e.g., conformant to the appropriate FHIR profiles) and transmitted to NCHS where they are received, acknowledged, and loaded into the NCHS Data Store.

 The following is a diagram of the workflow based on the above user story used for Health Care Surveys Reporting in the Ambulatory Setting: